docker-library/docs/nats/content.md

 # use -p or -P as needed.

 $ docker run -d --name nats-main nats
-[INF] Starting gnatsd version 0.7.2
+[INF] Starting nats-server version 0.9.2
-[INF] Starting http monitor on port 8222
+[INF] Starting http monitor on :8222
-[INF] Listening for route connections on 0.0.0.0:6222 [INF] Listening for client connections on 0.0.0.0:4222 [INF] gnatsd is ready
+[INF] Listening for client connections on 0.0.0.0:4222 [INF] Server is ready
+[INF] Listening for route connections on 0.0.0.0:6222

 ...